angelxuanchang/nlp-class/hw2.md

 You should prepare a short (1-2 pages) report on what you did in this assignment.
 Your report should be organized into clear sections, with grammatical English (full sentences).
 Use figures, graphs, tables to compare results of different experiments.

-In your report, you should compare the performance of the default solution, vs the retrofitting approach, vs the context-based similarity approach, vs any other methods you attempted.
+In your report, you should compare the performance of the default solution, vs using the MLP layer or CRF layer, vs any other methods you attempted.
 You should discuss which approach worked the best and what errors were made by different approaches.

 The report should include the following:
 * Group name with names of group members